Once Upon a Time in China II: Home media

 On 2 July 2001, DVD was released in Hong Kong Legends at Europe in Region 2.

 Two years later, Hong Kong Legends DVD were released on 7 April 2003 at 3 disc set Tsui Hark's Once Upon a Time in China Trilogy.

 Three years later, The Donnie Yen Collection DVD were released on 29 May 2006 at 4 disc set including two films they were New Dragon Gate Inn and 2 disc platinum edition Iron Monkey.

 Alternative version

 The Taiwanese VHS release distributed by Long Shong opens with a seven-minute-long recap of the first film.
 It also features some scenes that were cut from the international release.

+Reception

 Box office

 Once Upon a Time in China II was a rare instance where a sequel to a Hong Kong film earned higher at the box office as compared to the previous film.
 It grossed a total of HK$30,399,676 during its theatrical run and holds a 93% rating on Rotten Tomatoes.